 Location, location, location

 When water temperatures get into the low 30s, a steelhead's metabolism is almost catatonic.
 They'll seek places in the river where they'll get relief from the current.
 That's where reading water is invaluable.
 When I fish during cold periods, I look for the slowest flowing parts of a river.
-Places I'll fish will be the lower sections close to the lake.
+Places I'll fish will be the lower sections close to the lake if ice isn't an issue.
 Here the rivers tend to be wider, more flat, and a little deeper.
-Any structure at the bottom suck as rocks and lumber will be utilized by fish to conserve energy.
+Any structure at the bottom such as rocks and lumber will be utilized by fish to conserve energy.
 Other places will be wide bends and the tail end of pools.
 On bends, fish will hang off the main current, so watch the speed of the bubble line.
 At the tail end of pools, fish prefer to be there as the current is deflected up and away.
 Other areas to target include along shale ledges and drop off in pools that are not deep.
 If side ice is present, drift a float as close as possible as fish often use the ice as cover.

 Time of Day